vignkri/pyBoyle/README.md

 # Boyle - Python

-Computation agent for Boyle made using python-scipy.
 The model is built based on the Anaerobic Digestion model for computing the gaseous fraction of the methane produced from the digestion process.

 ## Version Changelog